dhansel/ArduinoFDC/README.md

 for "Floppy drive twist" for more information).

-If you want to save two Arduino pins and are only planning to control one drive, you can comment out the `#define SINGLEDRIVE` in file ArduinoFDC.cpp.
+If you want to save two Arduino pins and are only planning to control one drive, you un-comment the `#define SINGLEDRIVE` line in file ArduinoFDC.cpp.
 In that case the controller only supports one drive and does not use Arduino pins 12 and 13.